-The Fall Shrimp/Groundfish Survey was conducted from October 3 to November 29, 2011, from off Tampa, Florida to the U.S.-Mexican border.
-Three hundred four stations were sampled during the survey.
+The Fall Shrimp/Groundfish Survey was conducted from October 9 to December 6, 2013 from off southwest Florida to the U.S.-Mexican border.
+Two hundred eight-nine trawl stations were sampled during the survey.
+Survey effort was negatively impacted by the government shutdown in early

+October.
 Vessels sampled waters out to 60 fm with trawls and plankton nets in addition to environmental sampling.
 The objectives of the survey were to: